hargoniX/bachelor/thesis/thesis.typ

 The datasheet
 of the device @intel:82599 tells us that the relevant @BAR for configuring the device is the first one.
-Thus the first thing the driver has to do is ask the IO server to map the memory that @BAR 0 points to into our address space so we can actually begin device initialization.
+Thus the first thing the driver has to do is ask the IO server to map the memory, that @BAR 0 points to, into our address space, so we can actually begin device initialization.

 #figure(